Working on figuring out when to schedule a visit to Animal Kingdom into your next Disney World trip?

 If you want to be there for Rope Drop at Animal Kingdom, we recommend arriving to the front of the park no later than 30-45 minutes before the official opening time.

 That means, if you are taking the bus to Animal Kingdom you’ll need to be down to the bus stop 90 minutes before the official opening time.
 That should put you on the first or second bus of the day (and make your morning go that much more smoothly).

 If you are driving to Animal Kingdom, plan to arrive to the Animal Kingdom parking plaza around 1 hour before the official opening time.

 What about Early Theme Park Entry?

-Disney has announced that Extra Magic Hours are being retired but in their place they will be implementing a new system they have called Early Theme Park Entry.
+Disney has retired Extra Magic Hours but in their place they have implemented a new system called Early Theme Park Entry.